Huguenots: Modern times

 In the 1920s and 1930s, members of the extreme-right Action Française movement expressed strong animus against Huguenots and other Protestants in general, as well as against Jews and Freemasons.
 They were regarded as groups supporting the French Republic, which Action Française sought to overthrow.

 In World War II, Huguenots led by André Trocmé in the village of Le Chambon-sur-Lignon in Cévennes helped save many Jews.
 They hid them in secret places or helped them get out of Vichy France.
 André Trocmé preached against discrimination as the Nazis were gaining power in neighbouring Germany and urged his Protestant Huguenot congregation to hide Jewish refugees from the Holocaust.

-In the early 21st century, there were approximately one million Protestants in France, representing some 2% of its population.
+In 2003, there were approximately one million Protestants in France, representing some 2% of its population.
 Most are concentrated in Alsace in northeast France and the Cévennes mountain region in the south, who still regard themselves as Huguenots to this day.
-Surveys suggest that Protestantism has grown in recent years, though this is due primarily to the expansion of evangelical Protestant churches which particularly have adherents among immigrant groups that are generally considered distinct from the French Huguenot population.
+Surveys suggest that Protestantism has grown in recent years, though this is due primarily to the expansion of evangelical Protestant churches, which particularly have adherents among immigrant groups that are generally considered distinct from the French Huguenot population.

 A diaspora of French Australians still considers itself Huguenot, even after centuries of exile.
 Long integrated into Australian society, it is encouraged by the Huguenot Society of Australia to embrace and conserve its cultural heritage, aided by the Society's genealogical research services.

-In the United States there are several Huguenot worship groups and societies.
+In the United States, there are several Huguenot worship groups and societies.
 The Huguenot Society of America has headquarters in New York City and has a broad national membership.
 One of the most active Huguenot groups is in Charleston, South Carolina.
 While many American Huguenot groups worship in borrowed churches, the congregation in Charleston has its own church.
-Although services are conducted largely in English, every year the church holds an Annual French Service, which is conducted entirely in French using an adaptation of the Liturgies of Neufchatel (1737) and Vallangin (1772).
-Typically the Annual French Service takes place on the first or second Sunday after Easter in commemoration of the signing of the Edict of Nantes.
+Although services are conducted largely in English, every year the church holds an Annual French Service, which is conducted entirely in French using an adaptation of the Liturgies of Neuchâtel (1737) and Vallangin (1772).
+Typically, the Annual French Service takes place on the first or second Sunday after Easter in commemoration of the signing of the Edict of Nantes.